-Information about the booking round Spring 2022
+Information about booking accommodation for spring 2022

 No, we do not have any special cancellation rules due to Covid-19.
 Therefore, we highly recommend that you have some form of private insurance in case you have to return to your home country due to Covid-19.